10 Must-Visit Waterfalls In Sri Lanka

-Known as Sri Lanka’s ‘veil of the vale.’
-It can be seen from the main road; a one km walk through the plantation to the falls is well worth it!
-You can even stop at the Mlensa Tea Castle to admire the view while you enjoy a cup of tea!
+Known as Sri Lanka’s "veil of the vale".
+Devon Falls can be seen from the main road, the 1km walk through the plantation to the falls is well worth it!
+You can even stop at the Mlensa Tea Castle to admire the view while you enjoy a cup of authentic tea.

 (8) Diyaluma Falls

-At staggering 220 meters, the second tallest falls in the country is named “Diyaluma” which means “rapid flow of water” in Sinhalese.
-From Makaldenya Junction on Poonagala Road, it is a 30-minute downhill hike to the Upper falls, and then a 10-minute walk to Diyaluma falls.
+A staggering 220 meters, the second tallest falls in the country are named “Diyaluma” which means “rapid flow of water” in Sinhalese.
+From Makaldenya Junction on Poonagala Road, it is a 30-minute downhill hike to the Upper Falls, and then a 10-minute walk to Diyaluma falls.

 (9) Bomburu Falls

 This is the widest waterfall in Sri Lanka, it is a combination of several waterfalls linked together.
 Getting to this waterfall involves a mini hike.
-Avoid bathing in the base pool unless you know the opening times of the dam above do not interfere with your visit.
-Make sure to pack some repellant or proper shoes to protect against the leeches.
+Avoid bathing in the base pool unless you know the opening times of the dam above, so they do not interfere with your visit.
+Make sure to pack some insect repellant and proper shoes to protect yourself against the occasional creepy crawlies!

 (10) Kirindi Ella Falls